SaimahadevG/SaimahadevG/README.md

 - CI/CD automation using Jenkins, Docker, and Kubernetes
 - Observability and reliability through containerized deployments

-💡 Currently exploring **DevOps pipelines, automation, and monitoring tools** to bridge development and operations efficiently.
+💡 Currently exploring **DevOps pipelines, automation, monitoring tools, and AWS services** to bridge development and operations efficiently.

 ---